jalbersh/react-tutorial/1.react/README.md

 Move the data to the Component state.

 Add an event handler to the input to handle text change events.
-Use this to drive updating the table with real results.
+Use this to drive updating the table with real results from the lingua library.

 Move the results table to its own component.